Save big (up to $1,875) on small business tools with our free membership, business.com+

 TipBottom line

-Use Bluetooth beacons and mobile apps to send special offers or discounts to customers when they’re near your store.
+Use retail industry mobile technology, such as Bluetooth beacons and retailer apps, to send special offers or discounts to customers who are near your store.

 4. Use authentic and consistent branding.

-You’ve likely spent a lot of time building your brand and perfecting the in-store experience, but does your online presence tell the same story?
-If your branding and online content don’t reflect your offline image, your customers may be less engaged or disappointed if your in-store delivery falls short of their expectations.
+You’ve likely spent a lot of time creating your brand image and perfecting the in-store experience, but does your online presence tell the same story?
+If your branding and online content don’t align with what customers see in person, they may feel disconnected or underwhelmed when they visit your store.

 5. Create and nurture brand advocacy.

 Get your fans involved to create brand advocacy that expands beyond your digital presence.
-Integrate influencer outreach into your communications, and feature your die-hard fans in your marketing to keep them involved.
+Integrate influencer outreach into your communications and feature loyal customers in your marketing to keep them engaged.
+According to Edelman’s 2025 Brand Trust report, 84 percent of people trust friends and family to give accurate information about a brand, and 80 percent trust “customers like me” — far more than they trust company leaders or ads.

 6. Expand customer relations to drive online support.